VinoDev/korot-haim/README.md

   <a href="#"><img src="https://i.imgur.com/OTrk1eX.png" alt="KorotHaim" width="800"></a>
 </h1>

-<h4 align="center">A powerfull tool for building a hebrew resume that gets you hired.</h4>
+<h4 align="center">A powerful tool for building a hebrew resume that gets you hired.</h4>

 <div align="center">This amazing project was Built with ❤︎ by
   <a href="https://github.com/virgoA">Tal</a> and